 As standard, Waves Tune Real-Time will correct any notes that deviate from the selected scale.
 On the whole, that’s what we’re trying to achieve here.
 But what about when the vocal performance contains some deliberate pitch movement that we want to retain in the recording?

 Using Tune Real-Time’s Vibrato function, we can allow a certain amount of pitch modulation, whether that’s vibrato in the vocals, or glissando-style slides between notes.
 At 0%, the plugin will completely quantize the vocal to the chosen scale, so Vibrato mode is essentially off.
 At 100%, the plugin will let all pitch modulation through, and values above 100% emphasize the pitch modulation.
 In our example, a value of around 75% controls the pitch modulation slightly, but doesn’t lock it completely to the scale.
-The result is a pitch corrected but natural-sounding vocal.
+The result gives a pitch-corrected natural-sounding vocal.

 ‘Mult’ Your Vocal Recording